The Nanosonics sponsored educational symposium at SDMS 2017 was a huge success.

-This session will present the results of the first large scale USA survey of IPs on ultrasound probe reprocessing practice.
+This 'On Demand' video presents the latest results of the first large scale USA survey of IPs on ultrasound probe reprocessing practice.
 Key findings, areas for improvement and proposed solutions will be discussed, including strategies for sonographers and IPs to ensure patient safety.

 - Review the clinical application of current ultrasound probe reprocessing guidelines